-You may want to ask whether the hospital has child life specialists.
+You may want to ask if the hospital has child life specialists.
 Trained in fields like development, education, psychology, and counseling, they help kids understand and manage being in the hospital.
 For example, they'll listen when a child needs to talk, calm fears about what's happening, or provide distractions like books and games.

 Your child's stay in the PICU might include:

-IVs.
-Almost all kids in the PICU have an intravenous catheter (or IV) for fluids and medications — usually in the hands or arms, but sometimes in the feet, legs, or even scalp.
+- IVs.
+Almost all kids in the PICU have an intravenous catheter (or IV) for fluids and medicines — usually in the hands or arms, but sometimes in the feet, legs, or even scalp.
 An IV is a thin, flexible tube inserted into the vein with a small needle.
 Once in the vein, the needle is removed, leaving just the soft plastic tubing.

-Tests.
+- Tests.
 Doctors may order a variety of tests to get more information, such as blood tests and urine tests.
 Sometimes they'll test cerebrospinal fluid (CSF), which surrounds the brain and spinal cord.
 Images or pictures of different parts of the body also might be taken through an X-ray, ultrasound, computed tomography (also called a CT or CAT scan), and magnetic resonance imaging (MRI).

-If the hospital allows parents to spend the night, the decision whether to stay in your child's room is yours.
+If the hospital lets parents spend the night, the decision whether to stay in your child's room is yours.
 Either way, the PICU staff will support you and reassure you that your child will be well cared for.
 Whatever you do, make sure you get enough rest to be able to support your child throughout the PICU stay.

 When Kids Leave the PICU